vmonaco/vmonaco.github.io/index.md

 # News
 ***
-* Paper on covert impairments in human computer interaction conditionally accepted to CHI'20
+* Paper on covert impairments in human computer interaction accepted to CHI'20
 * I'm giving an invited talk on big data and privacy at 7pm on February 5, 2020 at the Sunset Center in Carmel, CA. The event is hosted by the [Carmel Public Library Foundation](https://carmelpubliclibraryfoundation.org/events/upcoming-events-activities/) and open to the public.

 # Old news